Well, you learn the ropes bit by bit.

 In this round, all betting comes to an end.
 Every player is expected to show their cards.
 And with this, we have a winner- the player with the best hand (the highest-ranking sequence) wins the pot and takes home the prize.

 The limits for betting differ across games.
 In some cases, there is no limit at all.
 Bets may be as high as players want.
 In other cases, there is a particular amount that is the highest amount allowed for the game.

 Now that you’re aware of all the rules you need to know, get out there and start playing!
-There are multiple variants you can try out- Texas Holdem, Pot Limit Omaha, and OFC.
+There are multiple variants you can try out Texas Holdem, Pot Limit Omaha, and OFC.
 Start small by enrolling in free tournaments or using play chips.
-You could also choose to just sit and observe a couple of games before you get in yourself.
-Once you’ve gained some confidence, you can move on to real money poker.
+You could also choose just to sit and observe a couple of games before you get in yourself.
+Once you’ve gained confidence, you can move on to real money poker.